mixxxdj/manual/source/chapters/effects.rst

 Each effect unit can load up to 3 effects in a chain.
 These effects are processed one after the other in series.
-You will hear different sounds depending on the position of effects within the chain.
+You will hear different sounds depending on the order of effects within the chain.
 Each effect in the chain has its own button to toggle it on and off.

 Effect units can process sound from: